Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: analysis of ground state

-\textit{Stability of QSDL}. --- Up to here, we have been based on the idealized model Eq.~\eqref{eq:H} where a minimum number of terms are included to describe the QSDL.
-However, there could be additional terms in general, and considerations on such terms are important to discuss its relevance in real materials.
-Here, we discuss stability of the QSDL by introducing two types of perturbations into the model Eq.~\eqref{eq:H}; (i) an additional interaction between protons which favors a classical order by lifting the macroscopic degeneracy of protons, and (ii) an intertetrahedron hole hopping which may also lift the macroscopic degeneracy of electrons.
+Up to here, we have been based on the idealized model Eq.~\eqref{eq:H} where a minimal number of terms are included to describe the QSDL.
+However, we can consider additional terms in general, and considerations on such terms are important to discuss the relevance of our model to real materials.
+Here, we try to study the stability of the QSDL by introducing two types of perturbations into the model Eq.~\eqref{eq:H}; (i) an additional interaction between protons which favors a classical order by lifting the macroscopic degeneracy of protons, and (ii) an intertetrahedron hole hopping which may also lift the macroscopic degeneracy of electrons.
 The following discussions will be supplemented with numerical calculations later.